 This can be particularly helpful because in large team meetings or conference calls people might feel ashamed or embarrassed to speak up or it might not feel like the right time to share a concern.
 Making wellbeing part of your regular check-ins makes your job easier, your employees’ life better and normalises the conversation around mental health.

 How can you know what to watch out for or what to do about it without taking the time to learn first?
 Mental health can seem like a complex and daunting field to delve into but that’s why there are trained professionals to make it much easier, more accessible and answer questions.
 They can cover subjects such as

 - How to support others who are struggling

 - Different mental health conditions

-A study conducted by Deloitte in 2017 indicated that by investing in employee mental health awareness training can have a return of up to 8:1.
-There’s nothing stopping you from trying to do this yourself but it’s not a subject area that you want to get wrong and picking out the facts from the falsehoods or misunderstandings isn’t easy.
-Plus – and trust me on this one – it’s one of those subjects where unless it’s conveyed well will see a lot of nodding heads and people watching the backs of their eye lids.
+A study conducted by Deloitte in 2017 indicated that investing in employee mental health awareness training can have a return of up to 8:1.
+Nothing is stopping you from trying to do this yourself but it’s not a subject area that you want to get wrong and picking out the facts from the falsehoods or misunderstandings isn’t easy.
+Plus – and trust me on this one – it’s one of those subjects where unless it’s conveyed well will see a lot of nodding heads and people watching the backs of their eyelids.

 - Train those key people

 Every organisation has those key people.
 The ones who others go to when things aren’t going well.
-The people who are always offering a shoulder, a kind word and has genuine care for others.
-It might me a manager or team leader or even Jim the forklift operator.
-In many workplaces these people are an untapped resource and the glue that holds the team together.
+The people who are always offering a shoulder, a kind word and has a genuine care for others.
+It might be a manager or team leader or even Jim the forklift operator.
+In many workplaces, these people are an untapped resource and the glue that holds the team together.

 When you consider that 1 in 4 people will suffer from a mental health issue in any given year then it doesn’t take much to realise that statistically speaking an organisation of 100 people will have 25 people who are struggling, and that’s being conservative.
 It’s crucially important that you have a way of supporting people in work and using these key people effectively is a great way of achieving this.